d-rec/drec-origin/docs/platform-overview/key-features.md

 ## D-RECs Token

 This feature converts reserved energy into digital tokens that act as certificates of energy production.
 Tokens are generated based on the energy outputs of reserved devices and include key production details such as issuance dates and volume.
 The system continuously monitors the energy production to ensure tokens are issued until the set energy targets are met, providing a transparent and verifiable record of certified energy output.

+## Supported Device Types

+**Eligible device types**, as defined by the I-TRACK Standard Foundation, fall under two main categories: **grid-connected** (captive consumption) assets and **off-grid systems**.

+### Grid-Connected (Captive Consumption) Assets

+- Behind-the-meter solar PV systems with a local off-taker (e.g., residential, commercial, or industrial installations).
+- Grid-connected systems with export capabilities (where explicitly allowed).
+- Certified generation must currently be used primarily on-site or directly offset local consumption.
+It must not be traded in competitive electricity markets.
+- Future exceptions—such as controlled and transparent mechanisms that prevent double counting or conflicts with other Environmental Attribute Certificates (EACs)—may be introduced, subject to approval by the I-TRACK Foundation.

+### Off-Grid Systems

+- Solar Home Systems (SHS)
+- Mini-Grids and Micro-Grids
+- Solar Irrigation Pumps
+- Standalone Battery-Integrated Solar Systems
+- Commercial & Industrial (C&I) Rooftop Solar (≤250 kW)
+- Other emerging off-grid applications (e.g., solar-powered cooling, desalination, telecom infrastructure) may be added as the D-REC ecosystem evolves.

+### Key Requirements for Eligibility

+- **Capacity Limitation**: Devices must be ≤250 kW.
+Larger systems require direct registration with an Issuer.
+- **Metered Data Availability**: Devices must provide verifiable generation data through smart meters, inverters, charge controllers, or other monitoring systems capable of periodic reporting.
+- **Grid Connection Types**: Eligible systems include off-grid, captive consumption, and grid-tied assets, provided they meet data validation requirements.
+- **Standards Compliance**: Devices must satisfy the eligibility criteria established by the I-TRACK Standard Foundation.
+To date, demonstrated projects within the D-REC framework primarily include solar PV systems ≤250 kW.
+- **Energy Source**: Solar energy is currently the only technology type approved and demonstrated within the D-REC ecosystem.